Bidding combinatorial games: Outcomes in bidding games

 For example, with $\tb=1$, one might envision 16 partially ordered candidate outcome classes, in word notation, with the largest (smallest) outcome LLLL (RRRR), and so on.
 Here the leftmost letter symbolizes the outcome in perfect play when Left has budget 1 and the marker; the second letter corresponds to the result in perfect play when Left has the marker but no budget, and symmetrically for the last two letters.
 An example of an incomparable pair of outcomes would be LRLR and RLRL.

 Our notion of {\em outcome} is a $2(\tb+1)$ tuple of pure subgame perfect equilibria, representing, given any budget partition, who is the winner in perfect play.
+The pure subgame perfect equilibrium of a game $(\tb, G,\tilde p)$ is denoted by $o(G,\tilde p)=o_\tb(G,\tilde p)$.
+Sometimes we refer to this as a `partial outcome'. \begin{defi}[Outcome] The outcome, $o(G)=o_\tb(G)$, of the game $(\tb, G)$ is Here the first half of the outcome corresponds to when Left holds the marker and the rest corresponds to when Right holds the marker.
+The length of the outcome is $2(\tb+1)$. \end{defi}

+Since this notation can be quite lengthy, we instead adopt word notation.
+For example, instead of $(\R,\R,\L,\L)$ we simply write RRLL. \begin{defi}[Outcome Relation] Consider a fixed $\tb$ and the set of all budgets $\B$.
+Then for any games $G$ and $H$, $o(G) \ge o(H)$ if,$~\forall~\tilde p \in \B, o(G, \tilde p) \ge o(H, \tilde p)$.\footnote{It is easy to check that the outcome relation is reflexive, antisymmetric and transitive.
+Hence the set of all outcomes together with this relation is a poset.}\end{defi}

 In alternating play, each zugzwang (a game where no player has an incentive to move) belongs to the outcome class \nP.
 Here, we define a {\em zugzwang} as: no player wants to win the bid.
 Therefore, it is not the monetary strength, but the marker ownership, that defines the zugzwang concept; obviously both players will bid $0$, whenever they do not want to move, and the marker will decide who is the current player (i.e. in perfect play, the losing player).
-Therefore, with $\tb=1$, the only zugzwang is the outcome RRLL.
-An outcome such as RLRL would be rare, if it appears at all, since Right wins without either money or marker, but loses if he is given a dollar Next, we prove that such outcomes are impossible; outcomes are {\em monotone}.
+Therefore, with $\tb=1$, the only zugzwang is the outcome RRLL, because this corresponds to ``Right wins when Left has the marker'' and ``Left wins when Right has the marker''.
+An outcome such as RLRL would be rare, if it appears at all, since Right wins without either money or marker, but loses if he is given a dollar.
+Next, we prove that such outcomes are impossible; outcomes are {\em monotone}. \begin{thm}[Outcome Monotonicity] Consider a fixed $\tilde p\in \B$, with $p<\tb$.
+Then, for all games $G$, $o(G,\tilde p)\le o(G,\tilde{p+1})$. \end{thm} \begin{proof} If $o(G,\tilde p)=\R$ there is nothing to prove, so suppose $o(G,\tilde p)=\L$.
+We must prove that $o(G,\tilde{p+1})=\L$.
+First assume that $\tilde p=p$, i.e. Right holds the marker.\\

-The pure subgame perfect equilibrium of a game $(\tb, G,\tilde p)$ is denoted $o(G,\tilde p)=o_\tb(G,\tilde p)$.
-Sometimes we refer to this as a `partial outcome'.
-The {\em outcome} of the game $(\tb, G)$ is $o(G)$, defined via the $2(\tb+1)$ tuple of partial outcomes as Since this notation can be quite lengthy, we instead adapt word notation.
-For example, instead of $(\R,\R,\L,\L)$ we simply write RRLL. \begin{thm}[Outcome Monotonicity] Consider a fixed $\tilde p\in \B$, with $p<\tb$.
-Then $o(G,\tilde p)\le o(G,\tilde{p+1})$. \end{thm} \begin{proof} Let us first state the partial outcomes on options of $G$, derived by the assumption, $o(G,\tilde p)=\L$, where we first assume that $\tilde p=p$, i.e. Right holds the marker.
-Left has a bid that wins the game.\\